 Any SPS student who wishes withdraw from a course or withdraw from the program must contact their program advisor.
-Students who withdraw from a course or courses between the first week and the end of the fourth week of class, will have a grade of "W" (withdrawn) posted on their transcripts.
-In addition, please note the SPS refund policy (refer to the refund policy on page 21).
+Students who withdraw from a course or courses between the first week and the end of the fourth week of class will have a grade of "W" (withdrawn) posted on their transcripts.
+In addition, please note the SPS refund policy.
 If a student withdraws from a class after the end of week four of the course, an automatic grade of "F" will be recorded.